NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 What If I Want To Live With A New, Transfer, Readmit Or Current Commuter Student Next Year?

-Incoming new or transfer student: As long as the incoming student has sent in his/her enrollment deposit, the student should contact Connie Manes by Friday, March 28 so that he/she can be made active in the lottery system.
+Incoming new or transfer student: As long as the incoming student has sent in his/her enrollment deposit, the student should contact Connie Manes by Friday, March 27 so that he/she can be made active in the lottery system.
 As soon as that happens, you may proceed through the site, adding that person to your group.
 He/she must also enter your name in their online housing survey before June 1 as their roommate choice.
-If for any reason your friend does not commit to the space, another student will be assigned with you during the lottery process or through summer or fall consolidation.
+If for any reason your friend does not commit to the space, another student will be assigned with you during summer or fall consolidation.

-Current commuter student: The student must contact Connie Manes by Friday, March 28 so that he/she can be made active in the system.
-If for any reason your friend does not commit to living in a residence hall, another student will be assigned with you during the lottery process or through summer or fall consolidation.
+Current commuter student: The student must contact Connie Manes by Friday, March 27 so that he/she can be made active in the system.
+If for any reason your friend does not commit to living in a residence hall, another student will be assigned with you during summer or fall consolidation.

-Readmit student: As long as the student has been officially readmitted by the office of Admission, the student must contact Connie Manes by Friday, March 28 so that he/she can be made active in the lottery system.
+Readmit student: As long as the student has been officially readmitted by the office of Admission, the student must contact Connie Manes by Friday, March 27 so that he/she can be made active in the lottery system.
 As soon as that happens, you may proceed through the site, adding that person to your group.
-If for any reason your friend does not commit to living with you in a residence hall, another student will be assigned with you during the lottery process or through summer or fall consolidation.
+If for any reason your friend does not commit to living with you in a residence hall, another student will be assigned with you during summer or fall consolidation.

 What If My Roommate Withdraws After Lottery Or Over The Summer?